plone/training/plone_training_config/instructions.rst

 	A running plone instance.

-There is no Plone site yet - we will create one in chapter 8.
+There is no Plone site yet.

-Now you have a working Plone site up and running and can continue with the next chapter.
+We will create one in the next chapter.

 You can stop the running instance anytime using :kbd:`ctrl + c`.